 Festival Goers can see feature films all day long in the Mickee Faust Theatre, see Short Films at Cap City Video Lounge, and you will want to hear the outdoor music by the BLIND in the Art Garden and Craft House (all in the Art District) from brunch at 10:30 AM and for closing ceremonies starting at 8:30 PM, details at www.blindCAN.org.

-There are also fun free activities in the Art Garden, like Beeping, Blindfolded Cornhole, and a Coloring INSIDE the raised lines (with your EYES CLOSED) contest.
+There are also fun free activities in the Art Garden, like Beeping, Blindfolded Cornhole.

-Musical talent Dorsey Parker is joining with his band Solvivor from Ashville North Carolina is performing original songs live, backed by local musicians of all Abilities, with the video footage to be merged into a film about his journey telling the stories of other blind blues players from before braille was invented.
+Musical talent Will Human, who is blind, is performing original songs live, backed by local musicians of all Abilities, with the video footage to be merged into a film about his journey telling the stories of other blind musicians.

-Also joining the festivities is host of "the Wellness CALL IN show" Sussane Cesana, flying to Tallahassee to co host the festival and for filming an Episode of her show in front of a live audience in Blind CAN Studios.
+Also joining the festivities is host of "the Wellness CALL IN show" Sussane Cesana, flying to Tallahassee to co host the festival.

 Another Cohost for the festival is competitive athlete Mike Tubiak, who is blind from Hartford Connecticut and host of "the RP SHOW", who recently completed the New York Marathon and is about to travel for the London Marathon.
 He is coming to Tallahassee to compete in a local strongman compition against sighted people.